zakeverywhere/2511-revision/practices/sampleAnswer.md

 **A class can extend another class and implement multiple interfaces**:true
 as long as they dont conflict, you can extend or implement multiply classes and interfaces.

-**All methods in an interface are implicitly abstract, unless provided with a default implementation**:untrue
+**All methods in an interface are implicitly abstract, unless provided with a default implementation**:true
-you can only provide method definition to interface
+you can provide method definition to interface, and provide implmentation in solid class.

 check the demo

-choose 4
+choose 1

 ### 8